zitadel/examples-api-access-and-token-introspection/README.md

 - Create a free ZITADEL account here - https://zitadel.cloud/
 - Create an instance as explained [here](https://zitadel.com/docs/guides/start/quickstart#2-create-your-first-instance).
 - Create a new project in your instance by following the steps [here](https://zitadel.com/docs/guides/start/quickstart#2-create-your-first-instance).
+- Make sure that you replace the values in the .env file in each project with the values you obtain from ZITADEL.